nstanford5/ERC20/ERC20.md

   balances[D] = totalSupply;
 ```

-Then we set the balance `Map` for the `Deployer` to the `totalSupply`
+Then we set the balance map for the deployer to the `totalSupply`.

 Next we'll emit the Event for Transfer from the zero address.
-This event shows the toekn has been mintend and given initial state.
+This event shows the token has been minted and given initial state.

 ###### index.rsh
 ```js
   E.Transfer(zeroAddresss, D, totalSupply);
 ```

-Before we go any further in our `rsh` file, let's jump to the frontend `mjs` file.
+Before we go any further in our `rsh` file, let's jump back the frontend `mjs` file.

 We'll start with necessary imports and verify EVM connector setting.
+This DApp has two features that are not yet supported on Algorand
+- Maps with keys other than Addresses
+- Dynamically sized data (StringDyn)

+ **_NOTE:_**  The upcoming Box Storage feature on Algorand will allow Reach to add support for different types of Map keys.

 ###### index.mjs
 ```js